 I also use Booking.com a lot as I typically find the best rates through them.
 Their customer service is also great which helps!

 In Asia, I find Agoda.com offers the best rates.
+For a reputable and good site for accommodations, you can also use KOALA.

 Once you have found a hotel or flight you are interested in and have the best price, jot it down and check back later.
 Prices fluctuate based on demand or browser history.
 I will often track a flight or hotel for a few days before pulling the trigger once I am convinced I have the best price.
 For flights, I will utilize Skyscanner’s calendar view and search for the best price that month.
 That way I have a baseline to go on.